imoralescs/imoralescs.github.io/javascript.md

 ## Scope

-Scope is a set of variable or function you have access to, we have global scope, the main scope of you app, is where any variable and function can be access.
+Scope mean where to look for thing, where that variable exist.
+Scope is a where a set of variable or function you have access to, we have global scope, the main scope of you app, is where any variable and function can be access.

 ### Global Scope